TinaVee/GettingCleaningDataAsgmt/CodeBook.md

 #           TINA VEE'S ASSIGNMENT
-## Coursera: Getting and Cleaning Data, Week 3, Assignment 1.
+### Coursera: Getting and Cleaning Data, Week 3, Assignment 1.
 ### File: CodeBook.md for machine_learning_clean.csv
-#### Description: This is a a code book that describes the variables, the data, and any transformations or work performed to clean up the data.
+**Description:** This is a a code book that describes the variables, the data, and any transformations or work performed to clean up the data.
 ========================================================

-Please look at `run_analysis.R` for my completed assignment.
+Please look at `run_analysis.R` for my completed assignment.<br/>
-Completed: June 21, 2014
+*Completed:* June 21, 2014

 ### Author's Description